geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 1. In the **Exchange Admin Center**, in the left-hand navigation pane, select **mail flow.**

-2. In the list of mail flow tabs across the top of the page, **rules** is already selected by default since it’s the first tab.
-Note that two mail flow rules already exist based on tasks that you performed in an earlier lab.  <br/>
+2. In the list of mail flow tabs across the top of the page, **rules** is already selected by default since it’s the first tab. <br/>

 	**Note:** In this section you will be presented with a variety of options to protect against emails being sent from Adatum that have sensitive information, as well as creating custom rules to prevent or track messaging-related issues from recipients in your environment.